Skip to Content

 The Finnish Aliens Act was amended on 23 February 2023 to increase the obligation and responsibility of employers to submit information to the employee’s residence permit application.
 An employment contract or a job offer does not usually contain all the information required by law, which is why additional information is requested.

 You must submit more information on the employment relationship to the residence permit application than your employee does.
-It is your responsibility to add to the application information such as the applicable professional field and collective agreement, the location where the employee will work, and the duration of the employment relationship.
+It is your responsibility to add to the application information such as the applicable field of employment and collective agreement, the location where the employee will work, and the duration of the employment relationship.

 In addition, as an employer you need to assure that you have performed and will continue to perform your employer duties.
 You must also assure that the terms of employment that you and the employee have agreed on comply with the existing provisions and the applicable collective agreement.